 Imagine entering into a vendor contract that has some hidden clause(s) that possibly could trigger unpredicted price escalation or give termination power to the other party without notice requirements.
 This can create chaos within your startup.
 Therefore, though not mandatory, it is important to secure your business transactions with symbiotic contracts with third parties.

 Articles of Association and Memorandum of Association are the two fundamental documents for any limited company.
 For LLP registration, the signature of all partners is a must.
 Also, having a partnership deed is important for the smooth functioning of a Partnership Firm.

 Know about the taxation structure that applies to you.
 Taxability will majorly affect your business outcomes and therefore, you should plan accordingly.
 You will need to get accustomed to taxation and accounting as it is pre-requisite for any filings and annual legal compliance with respective authorities.
 Get familiar with GST since all indirect taxes are now abolished.
 GST for different goods and services are classified under multiple tax slabs.

-Ranging from monthly GST filing, to quarterly, and annual filing, following the GST regulations is very important for any business to avoid the future hassles.
+Ranging from monthly GST filing to quarterly, and annual filing, following the GST regulations is very important for any business to avoid future hassles.
 Taxation for start-ups also involves declaring tax liabilities at the time of incorporation.

-There are a number of schemes for tax and incentives at state and national level.
-Keep checking for initiatives by Indian Government.
+There are a number of schemes for tax and incentives at the state and national levels.
+Keep checking for initiatives by the Indian Government.
 There are certain initiatives where a start-up can claim tax exemption for 3 years even from capital gains and investments above fair market value.
 But, ensure these conditions are fulfilled to leverage this initiative.
 Staying updated is the key!